Subscribe to our mailing list

 By the end of the nineteenth century, Robert Ivermee writes, Calcutta was an imperial megacity, connected to regional, subcontinental, and global networks of industry and commerce by the technology of steam.
 One British official was to proclaim:

-On board the ABN Rajmahal, historian Sam Dalrymple will draw on his acclaimed debut novel, Shattered Lands: Five Partitions and the Making of Modern Asia, to examine how Bengal has been shaped, sundered and reimagined by the forces of Partition.
+On board the ABN Rajmahal, historian Sam Dalrymple will draw on his acclaimed book, Shattered Lands: Five Partitions and the Making of Modern Asia, to examine how Bengal has been shaped, sundered and reimagined by the forces of Partition.

 On the Hooghly, the history of Partition is not abstract.
 It is etched into the river’s banks: in the refugee colonies that grew around Kolkata, in the severed commercial arteries between Bengal’s twin halves, and in the cultural memory of a region divided first by the British in 1905, then again in 1947, and yet again during the Bangladesh Liberation War of 1971.
 Sam will explore how these ruptures unsettled identities, redrew borders and continue to inform the politics, migration and imagination of Bengal today.